SzymekCendecki/scss_css-library/README.md

  użyte technologie:
  SCSS, CSS

 # documentation only in polish language for now
- # not for comercial use
+# non-comercial use
 # only for educational use and use in presentations